dimi309/clunker/README.md

 The vulkan_helper and the Vulkan API bindings are created during the build with bindgen.

 The code is clumsy and unsafe (I am new in crab-land) but it works.
-You need to execute `prepare-vulkan-helper.bat` to build and set up the vulkan_helper library before launching cargo.
-I've just prepared and tested the project on Windows, at least for the time being.
+You need to execute `prepare-vulkan-helper.bat`on Windows or `prepare-vulkan-helper.sh` on Linux and MacOS to build and set up the vulkan_helper library before launching cargo.
+Before that you might also need to pull it with git from the `vulkan_helper` directory, as it has been added as a git submodule.
+Unfortunately, I have only managed to run the program successfully on Windows, as I am having some [issues](https://github.com/dimi309/clunker/issues) with the winit crate on
+MacOS and Linux.

 Prerequisites
 -------------